goshiphq/goship-cms/content/blog/what-is-supply-chain-visibility-and-why-is-it-important.md

 ---
-keywords: Supply chain visibility, supply chain, business practices
+keywords: supply chain visibility, what is supply chain visibility, shipping visibility
 author: GoShip Admin
-title: What Is Supply Chain Visibility And Why Is It Important?
+title: Supply Chain Visibility and Its Importance in Modern Logistics
 intro: >-
   What is end-to-end visibility in the supply chain?